How to Draw a Lamp Step by Step

 Lamp drawing step by step

-Start the tutorial in pencil and make light lines that are easy to erase in case you need to make a correction.
+It’s recommended that you start the tutorial in pencil and make light lines that are easy to erase in case you need to make a correction.
 You can darken them later on with a black pen or marker.

 Step 1 – Draw the Lamp Shade